apache/flink/docs/deployment/resource-providers/standalone/docker.md

 ### Session Mode on Docker

-Local deployment in the session mode has already been described in the [introduction](#starting-a-session-cluster-on-docker) above.
+Local deployment in the Session Mode has already been described in the [Getting Started](#starting-a-session-cluster-on-docker) section above.

 {% top %}